qBraid/NYUAD-2023/team5/README.md

 https://smartcurrents.webflow.io/

-## Goal!
+## Goal

-The goal of this project is to use quantum computing to solve the problem of power outages.
+In this project, we leverage quantum computing to solve the problem of power outages.
 We use the IBM quantum computer to enhance the Topological Data Analysis (TDA) algorithm to optimise the power flow in a network.

+## References